Off-grid cabins in the Kent Downs, near Canterbury

 Button

-Susan is tucked into the valley, where the sun perfectly sets and valley views you don't get tired of.
+susan is tucked into the valley, where the sun perfectly sets and valley views you don't get tired of.
 Named for the sister who paid attention, who noticed the beauty in things.
 Susan is for couples, for slow dinners, for sitting outside with a glass of something and watching the sky do what it does out here when there are no streetlights to compete with.
-The sunsets here are genuinely amazing.
+The sunsets here are amazing.

-Best for: couples, anniversaries, anyone who loves sunsets and outdoor fires
+best for: couples, anniversaries, anyone who loves sunsets and outdoor fires

 BOOK SUSAN